tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-script-to-populate-date-dimension-sql-server.md

   - data warehouse

 ---
-Most of the scripts I&#8217;ve used to populate date dimension uses a cursor.
-Since data is loaded only once to a date dimension in the ETL life cycle, using a cursor isn&#8217;t a sin.
+Most of the scripts I've used to populate date dimension uses a cursor.
+Since data is loaded only once to a date dimension in the ETL life cycle, using a cursor isn't a sin.

 Still, when I was reviewing my own code the other day, I wanted to get rid of the cursor. _Why not, Right_?